-OVERVIEW: This is the community foundation for the state of New Hampshire, with grants awarded in the areas of arts and culture, civic engagement, economy, education, environment, and health and wellbeing.
+OVERVIEW: The New Hampshire Charitable Foundation is the community foundation for the state of New Hampshire, with grants awarded in the areas of arts and culture, civic engagement, economy, education, environment, and health and wellbeing.

 FUNDING AREAS: Arts and culture, civic engagement, economy, education, environment, health and wellbeing

-General questions can be directed to (603) 225-6641, and grant inquiries should be directed to Wendy Cahill, the senior community grants associate, at (603) 225-6641 ext.
+The foundation reviews unsolicited requests for certain type of funding.
+The foundation’s annual meeting typically takes place in early June.
+In previous cycles, community grants program deadlines for express grants have fallen in late-March and for unrestricted grants in early-August.
+Direct general questions to (603) 225-6641 and grant inquiries to Wendy Cahill, the senior community grants associate, at (603) 225-6641 ext.
 21249 or at firstname.lastname@example.org.
 Keep up the funder through its blog and the press releases and publications in its newsroom.

 Search for staff contact info and bios in PeopleFinder (paid subscribers only).